wpPlugins-io/Press-Elements/readme.txt

 == Changelog ==

+= 1.3.1 =

+**General**

+* Fix images rotation angle controller to allow 360deg image rotation.
+* Fix "Post Terms" to display only the post-terms not all the terms.

 = 1.3.0 =

 **General**

-* Remove redundant hidden control in Site Title and Site Description widgets.
+* Remove redundant hidden control in "Site Title" and "Site Description" widgets.
-* Enhance "Post Custom Fields" widget with links to other custom post type fields.
+* Enhance "Post Custom Field" widget with links to other custom fields.
-* Enhance "Post Custom Fields" widget with "Display as" as control to display as simple text or an image.
+* Enhance "Post Custom Field" widget with "Display as" as control to display as simple text or an image.
-* Enhance "Post Custom Fields" widget "Style" tab.
+* Enhance "Post Custom Field" widget "Style" tab.
 Different fields for simple text values and images.
-* Enhance "Site Logo", "Post Featured Image" and "Post Custom fields" with an image rotation feature.
+* Enhance "Site Logo", "Post Featured Image" and "Post Custom Field" with an image rotation feature.

 = 1.2.2 =